Konabos Inc. - Konabos

-Sitecore announced the latest version of the Digital Experience Platform very recently and version 10.1 is now with us bringing with it a host of new features and functionality to help brands deliver personalised experiences faster than ever before.
-The release builds on the innovations delivered in 10.0 and delivers feature packed punches that both Marketers and IT teams will love.
+Sitecore announced the latest version of the Digital Experience Platform very recently and Sitecore XP version 10.1 is now with us bringing with it a host of new features and functionality to help brands deliver personalised experiences faster than ever before.
+The release builds on the innovations delivered in Sitecore XP 10.0 and delivers feature-packed punches that both Marketers and IT teams will love.

 Here is a summary of some of the features we’ve been enjoying and why you will want to update now.

-Unlock the potential and supercharge Sitecore Experience Platform to deliver powerful 1:1 personalization to your end users in real time, and now with Auto-Personalization standard included for site with up to 12 million annual visits there is no better time to start your Personalization and Digital Experience journey than now!
+Unlock the potential and supercharge Sitecore Experience Platform to deliver powerful 1:1 personalization to your end users in real-time, and now with Auto-Personalization standard included for sites with up to 12 million annual visits, there is no better time to start your Personalization and Digital Experience journey than now!

 You create profile cards to save combinations of profile keys and values that you apply to your content, until now you had to manually assign these to your pages one by one.
 The latest enhancements allow you to assign profile cards to multiple items.

-Sitecore have also added a Forms address book, allowing to you define and easily select the senders email address.
+Sitecore has also added a Forms address book, allowing to you define and easily select the sender's email address.

 The Sitecore Experience Forms has always allowed for customised forms to be easily created, but sometimes it allowed this a little too freely and required the authors to remember the styling classes.
-A new autocompletion list for CSS class options has been added, allowing you to easily select the correct styles from predefined lists.
+A new auto-completion list for CSS class options has been added to field types, allowing you to easily select the correct styles from predefined lists.

-The Geo Location based personalization rules are now available in Sitecore XM!
-This brings even further power to the Rules and Personalization Engine in Sitecore for those customers not using the full Experience Platform, but allows them to be able to delivered even greater experiences to all their customers.
+The Geo Location-based personalization rules are now available in Sitecore's content management system, Sitecore XM!
+This brings even further power to the Rules and Personalization Engine in Sitecore for those customers not using the full Experience Platform and allows them to be able to deliver even greater experiences to all their customers.
 You can read more in our previous post.

-Starting from Sitecore 10.1, the default Sitecore content such as default items, templates, settings, etc. are stored outside of the Database which enables out of process updates.
-If you crack open the master, web or core databases, you will they are pretty much empty.
+Starting from Sitecore 10.1, the default Sitecore content such as default items, templates, settings, etc. within a Sitecore solution, are now stored outside of the Database which enables out-of-process updates.
+If you crack open the master, web, or core databases, you will see that they are pretty much empty.
 All the standard items are now wrapped up using Google Protobuf library and read from disk.
-The dataprovider has been updated to provide a fallback mechanism, allowing you to layer in your own items or edit the standard templates which are then added to the databases as before.
+The data provider has been updated to provide a fallback mechanism, allowing you to layer in your own items or edit the standard templates which are then added to the databases as before.

-This is kind of a big deal!
+For those of us in the Sitecore Community, we know this is KIND OF A BIG DEAL!
 When upgrading a Sitecore instance, all that needs to happen to upgrade the core system is to replace the files.
-No more packages needed to update the databases.
+No more packages are needed to update the databases.
 As an added bonus, publishing is also much faster, since the default items no longer need to be published from one database to another!

-If you’re looking for the Sitecore JSS packages then they have been rebranded to Headless Services.
-This make sense, since the dotnet Core Rendering Host also uses the same set of services for the Layout Host.
+If you’re into headless development and looking for the Sitecore JSS packages, they have been rebranded to Headless Services.
+This makes sense since the Dotnet Core Rendering Host also uses the same set of services as the Layout Host.

 There are many advantages to using Next.js as a framework with Sitecore, such as:

-The biggest advantage is being able to simplify your infrastructure, both reducing costs and allow it to be infinitely more scalable, by using a Jamstack hosting platform such as a Vercel or Netlify.
+The biggest advantage is being able to simplify your infrastructure, both reducing costs and allowing it to be infinitely more scalable, by using a Jamstack hosting platform such as Vercel or Netlify.